 HIV infection increases a person’s risk of weakening bones.
 This places both

 HIV+ men and women at increased risk of osteoporosis.
 However, HIV+ women’s

 risk for bone weakness is three times higher than HIV+ men’s.

 Differences in side effects between men and women may be due to interactions between HIV therapy and female hormones.
 It may also be the result of women's smaller physical size.
 Standard doses of drugs are usually based upon research done mostly in men.
 However, there are some drugs for which weight-based dosing is recommended.

 HIV+ women do need to be careful about drug interactions.
 Certain HIV drugs can affect the levels of other drugs in the body.
 For example, several HIV drugs can impact the levels of birth control pills and change how effective those pills are at preventing pregnancy.

 It is important for HIV+ women to be treated by health care providers with experience treating women with HIV.
 Tell your health care provider about all your medical conditions and any medications you are taking.
 If you experience side effects from your HIV drugs, be sure to ask your health care provider for help.

 Certain gynecological (GYN) conditions are more common, more serious, and/or more difficult to treat in HIV+ women than HIV-negative women:

-- Some vaginal infections, including yeast infections and bacterial vaginosis
+- Some vaginal infections and inflammation, including yeast infections and bacterial vaginosis

 - Common sexually transmitted diseases (STDs), such as gonorrhea, chlamydia, and trichomoniasis